MSc by Research Metallurgy and Corrosion / Overview

 The MSc by Research degree comprises three taught 15-credit units, to be determined in collaboration with your supervisor based on your previous academic background and the proposed research project, and a substantial 135-credit research project.

-A research degree from the School and the University is held in the highest esteem and recognised worldwide.
+A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our graduates work in the most prestigious institutions and organisations throughout the world.
-Much of the School's research has a significant impact on society and commerce; such as the development of new welding techniques enabling more fuel-effecient jet engines, and a new class of high performance, low density magnesium alloys to improve performance and reduce fuel consumption in the aerospace and automotive industries.
+Much of the Department's research has a significant impact on society and commerce; such as the development of:

 MSc by Research (full-time)